charlie-rudenstal/get/Readme.md

 Goals:
 - Simple to use
 - Small and maintanable code base
-- Small and maintanable plugins to add new services
+- Small, maintanable and easy to write plugins to add support for new services
 - Avoid unnecessary states and perform all operations asynchronously with lazy execution

 Example: